MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-if-certification-tests.md

 USB hardware, specifically USB device or host controller, must meet the electrical and mechanical requirements of USB-IF in order to receive Windows Certification.
 USB-IF certification covers more in-depth testing of USB devices and host controllers and ensures a high-quality implementation.

 Earlier versions of the Windows Hardware Certification Kit required manufacturers to submit their devices to the USB-IF for testing.
-The new version of the HLK, USB-IF testing requirements allows manufacturers to download and run tests from the USB-IF website, then assert that these tests have passed in the HLK.
-If your device has already been certified by the USB-IF, you need to provide the USB-IF Test ID (TID) for the device to the HLK.
+The new version of the HLK, USB-IF testing requirements allows manufacturers to download and run tests from the USB-IF website, then assert that these tests passed in the HLK.
+If your device is already certified by the USB-IF, provide the USB-IF Test ID (TID) for the device to the HLK.

-Even if USB devices pass current Microsoft Windows Certification Program requirements, many of those devices do not fully comply with the USB specification.
+Even if USB devices pass current Microsoft Windows Certification Program requirements, many of those devices don't fully comply with the USB specification.
 Most common examples are:

-- **Hubs**: Commonly fail because they report that they have external power when they actually only have bus power.
+- **Hubs**: Commonly fail because they report that they have external power when they only have bus power.
 The false report leads to an invalid voltage condition on the bus.
-- **Hard disk drives**: Commonly fail because they do not enumerate correctly because of excessive power draw from the USB bus.
-In many situations, these hard disk drives require non-standard cables to work correctly.
+- **Hard disk drives**: Commonly fail because they don't enumerate correctly because of excessive power draw from the USB bus.
+In many situations, these hard disk drives require nonstandard cables to work correctly.
-- **Flash drives**: Commonly fail because they do not handle the descriptor requests correctly; this causes the device to hang and fail the Microsoft operating system descriptor.
+- **Flash drives**: Commonly fail because they don't handle the descriptor requests correctly, causing the device to hang and fail the Microsoft operating system descriptor.
-- **Card readers**: Commonly fail because they do not enter into the Selective Suspend state.
+- **Card readers**: Commonly fail because they don't enter into the Selective Suspend state.
-- **Printers**: Commonly fail because they do not resume from standby.
+- **Printers**: Commonly fail because they don't resume from standby.
-- **Audio**: Commonly fail because they do not resume from standby.
+- **Audio**: Commonly fail because they don't resume from standby.

-A non-compliant USB device can cause a poor user experience, difficult public relations, product returns, high product support call volume, and increased costs that are associated with servicing bugs in shipped products.
+A noncompliant USB device can cause a poor user experience, difficult public relations, product returns, high product support call volume, and increased costs that are associated with servicing bugs in shipped products.

 ## Windows HLK requirements for USB-IF tests